Alistair Cole FRGS FLS

 Ian Forbes FRGS

-Ian served for over 25 years with the military before joining the Lifesigns Group.
-He is an experienced and highly qualified Mountain Leader, having led over 50 overseas expeditions to date and is also a fellow of the Royal Geographical Society.
-Ian is an overseas safety advisor to the BBC and has coordinated logistics and security on programmes such as SAS are you tough enough and Human planet.
-He is an Off-Site Safety Management instructor, RLSS National Water Safety Management Instructor, 4x4 instructor, qualified Wilderness Medical Technician and holds numerous safety and auditing qualifications.
+Ian is at home in any wilderness environment looking after clients, he is an experienced and highly qualified outdoor instructor with over 30 years’ experience.
+Having led over 50 overseas expeditions to date he is also a fellow of the Royal Geographical Society.
+Ian is an overseas safety advisor who has worked for a variety of production companies coordinating both logistics and security on location.
+He has worked on Expedition Mungo, Bear Grylls Mission Survive and Human Planet to mention a few.
+He is a Swift Water Rescue Technician, RLSS National Water Safety Management Instructor, 4x4 Instructor, qualified Wilderness Medical Technician and holds numerous outdoor safety and auditing qualifications.

 Tristan was first involved with the Lifesigns Group in 2008 when he worked on the Philippines site and became the Head of Operations in 2011.
 His passion for marine conservation started from an early age, thanks largely to watching too many David Attenborough documentaries, and pushed him to complete his BSc in Marine Biology from Plymouth University.
 He has gained enormous practical knowledge in the field over a range of locations participating in and leading expeditions in Madagascar, Philippines, Australia, Mexico and Morocco to name but a few.
 Tristan holds the Off-Site Safety Management qualification, is trained in media management and water safety is qualified as a medic holding the Emergency Medical Technician, ECP medic and first aid instructor qualifications and is also a PADI Divemaster, Boat Captain, Scuba Pro Technician and is a qualified Mountain Leader.